OpenDSA/OpenDSA/RST/en/AlgAnal/AnalProblem.rst

 For a problem to be in :math:`\Omega(f(n))` means that *every* algorithm that solves the problem is in :math:`\Omega(f(n))`, even algorithms that we have not thought of!
+In other words, EVERY algorithm MUST have at least this cost.
+So, to prove a lower bound, we need an argument that is true, even for algorithms that we don't know.

 So far all of our examples of algorithm analysis give "obvious" results, with big-Oh always matching :math:`\Omega`.